Your browser is unsupported and may have security vulnerabilities! Upgrade to a newer browser to experience this site in all it's glory.

 100% of staff have completed the mandatory Modern Slavery awareness e-learning module.

-Four members of the Corporate Finance and Procurement Team to complete specific Modern Slavery and CSR awareness training.
+Four members of the Corporate Finance and Procurement Team to complete specific Modern Slavery and CSR awareness training via CIPS or the Government Commercial College.

-Formal Modern Slavery Risk Assessment of all suppliers on contract register with a value in excess of £50,000.
+Formal Modern Slavery Risk Assessment of all tendered contracts with a value in excess of £50,000.

 This statement is made under Section 54(1) of the Modern Slavery Act 2015.
-It constitutes Humberside Fire & Rescue Authority’s Modern Slavery Statement for the financial year ending 31 March 2023.
+It constitutes Humberside Fire and Rescue Authority’s Modern Slavery Statement for the financial year ending 31 March 2024.